For the Curious

 The Custer Institute had its roots long before it was formally established.
 Charles W. Elmer, co-founder of the Perkin-Elmer Optical Company, and an avid amateur astronomer and scientist, would invite and meet with his astronomy friends, including his future partner Henry Perkin, in his home at Cedar Beach, most every weekend.

 Finally, in 1927, this group of friends decided to formalize their camaraderie and shared interest by establishing an astronomy organization.
-Charles Elmer's wife May, whose maiden name was Custer, was the Grand Niece of General George Armstrong Custer.
+Charles Elmer's wife May, whose maiden name was Custer.
 To honor the many years she had been their gracious hostess at their weekly informal gatherings, this newly organized band of amateur astronomers chose to call themselves the Custer Institute.

 In 1938, the group purchased the land the institute presently occupies and construction of the main (northern) building was begun.
 The new meeting place was completed in the spring of 1939.